Best Of: Jude Law / Pedro Pascal

 that's not cool.

-Let's not go there.
+Let's not, let's not go there.
+And

-But it's a very odd subject to talk about because in talking about it, it also sort of feels like I'm affirming that, you know.
+it's always been, yeah, a bit frustrating, but it's a very odd subject to talk about because in talking about it, it also sort of feels like I'm affirming that, you know.

-But but yeah, it was a kind of.
+But yeah, it was a kind of,

-It felt always like a bit of a limitation,
+it felt always like a bit of a limitation,

 weirdly.